|

 which should have been installed before the stucco.

-I took some prospective customers by to show the house as an
+I took some prospective customers by to show the

 example